Toby70b/SGGC_WS/LocalDeveloperSetup/README.md

 ## DynamoDB

+The SGGC's persistence layer uses DynamoDB to function, when running in a dev environment we use a local DynamoDB instance

 A local DynamoDB instance can be setup by using the tobypeel/steam_group_game_checker_local_db docker image found [here](https://hub.docker.com/r/tobypeel/steam_group_game_checker_local_db).
 This docker image is created from the Dockerfile under [DynamoDB](DynamoDb/Dockerfile).
 As you can see its based off of the amazon/dynamodb-local image found